fweiss/passat-can/README.md

 ## Wifi usage
 The firmware runs in either station or access point mode.
-The station mode requires a typlical WiFi infrastructure.
+The station mode requires a typical WiFi infrastructure.
 The access point mode can be used in the car using just a smartphone.
 GPIO pin 4 is used to select either:
 - open = station